Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 ## Set up Udev rules

-Before proceeding to more advanced examples, let's do optional, but highly recommended step - make the usb port names for arms and cameras constant, to avoid swapping that names after every Raspberry Pi reboot.
+Before proceeding to more advanced examples, let's do optional, but highly recommended step - make the usb port names for arms and cameras constant, to avoid swapping those names after every Raspberry Pi reboot.
 To do it, we need to set up udev rules.
 Luckily, RoboCrew already contains an utility that makes a complicated process of setting up udevs a matter of few clicks.

 Run: